Avvale-IA-CICD/AvvaleCPI/MMZ - Cell Iflows/SEDA_Model_-_Single_Queue_-_Restart_and_Discard_MMZ-1.0.1/readme.md

   - RQUEUE - JMS - EndpointRecevier

 - **Key steps**
-  1. An HTTPS request initiates the flow.
-  2. The initial message is saved and headers are set.
-  3. The message is routed through multiple integration processes (Step 1, Step 2, Step 3) via JMS queues.
-Each step prepares the message for the following step, setting headers and custom statuses.
-  4. If the message fails during processing at any step, an exception subprocess logs the exception asynchronously.
-  5. The SEDA Router checks if the number of retries has exceeded the configured maximum.
-If so, the message is discarded and logged.
-If the receiver is unknown, it will also be discarded.
+ 1. Receive messages either via HTTPS (from Postman) or JMS (from SQUEUE).
+ 2. Enrich the message with headers (SAP_Sender, SAP_Receiver, SAP_MessageType) in "Dummy Start" and send to JMS Queue
+ 3. Based on the `Step` property, route the message to `Step 1`, `Step 2`, or `Step 3` integration processes.
+ 4. In each step, add Custom Status entries to the Message Processing Log, and send to JMS Queue
+ 5. After completing all the steps, the message processing is finished, setting status entries to the Message Processing Log.
+The process ends.
+ 6. If a message exceeds the maximum retry attempts (`MaxRetries`), it is discarded.

 - **Message transformation**
-  - Enricher components are used within Dummy Start, Step 1, Step 2, Step 3 and SEDA Router processes to set headers and properties.
-Prepare Step 2 and Prepare Step 3 processes use enrichers to set the "Step" property and create XML envelopes.
+  - The iFlow uses Enrichers to set headers (SAP_Sender, SAP_Receiver, SAP_MessageType) and custom status properties.
+  - The iFlow manipulates message content by setting properties like `Step` to control routing, and adds Custom Status.
+  - "Prepare Step 2", "Prepare Step 3" use Enrichers to prepare the message body and properties for subsequent steps.

 - **Externalized parameters list, configured values and their descriptions**
   - `MaxRetries`: 10 - Maximum number of retries before discarding a message.
-  - `SEDA_MAIN_QUEUE`: SEDA_MODEL_MMZ - The name of the main JMS queue used for message processing.
+  - `SEDA_MAIN_QUEUE`: SEDA_MODEL_MMZ - The name of the main JMS queue used by the iFlow.
-  - `Expiration Period`: 7 - The expiration period for messages in the queue (likely in days, but units are not specified).
+  - `Expiration Period`: 7 - Expiration period for JMS messages.
-  - `Maximum Retry Interval`: 1440 - The maximum interval between retry attempts (likely in minutes, but units are not specified).
+  - `Maximum Retry Interval`: 1440 - Maximum retry interval in minutes.
-  - `Retention Threshold 4 Alerting`: 1 - Threshold for retention alerting (units are not specified).
+  - `Retention Threshold 4 Alerting`: 1 - Retention threshold for alerting purposes.
-  - `Retry Interval`: 15 - The interval between retry attempts (likely in minutes, but units are not specified).
+  - `Retry Interval`: 15 - Interval in minutes between retry attempts.
-  - `Number of Concurrent Processes`: 1 - The number of concurrent processes for the JMS adapter.
+  - `Number of Concurrent Processes`: 1 - Number of concurrent processes for JMS receiver adapter.

 - **DataStore / JMS Dependency**
   Yes